sydubaid/MetaCraft_Assignment/Smart Contract Management/README.md

 ## Setting up the local host network and a dummy account in your Metamask Wallet

-->We need to set up a local network with the MetaMask wallet. otherwise, Metamask will not be able to communicate with the local node. click on the MetaMask extension.
+We need to set up a local network with the MetaMask wallet. otherwise, Metamask will not be able to communicate with the local node. click on the MetaMask extension.

 - Click on (Add a Network)
 - Click on (Add a Network Manually)